Money, Mississippi

 Money is an unincorporated community near Greenwood in Leflore County, Mississippi, United States, in the Mississippi Delta.
 It has about 100 residents, down from 400 in the early 1950s when a cotton mill operated there.
 Money is located on a railroad line along the Tallahatchie River, a tributary of the Yazoo River in the eastern part of the Mississippi Delta.
 The community has ZIP code 38945 in the Greenwood, Mississippi micropolitan area.

-Money is the site of events leading to the 1955 lynching of 14-year-old Emmett Till.
+Money is known as the site of events that led to the lynching of 14-year-old Emmett Till, now considered a major catalyst of the civil rights movement.

 History

-Bryant's Grocery, 2009.
-By 2018, it was described as "not much left" as preservation was hindered by its private owners.
+An aerial photograph of the ruins of Bryant's Grocery and Meat Market in Money, Mississippi, taken in September 2026.

 The settlement was named for Hernando Money, a United States Senator from Mississippi.
 Money was a stop on the Yazoo and Mississippi Valley Railroad.
 This rural area was developed for cotton cultivation.
 The population in 1900 was 40.
 The Money post office was established in 1901.

-Money gained international attention in 1955 after Emmett Till, a 14-year-old African-American boy from Chicago visiting his uncle, was accused of flirting, by means of whistling, with a white woman working alone at Bryant's Grocery & Meat Market in Money.
-Till was subsequently murdered.
+Money gained international attention in 1955 after Emmett Till, a 14-year-old African-American boy visiting from Chicago, was accused of offending a white woman, Carolyn Bryant, at a local grocery store.
+Till was subsequently kidnapped and murdered by Bryant's husband and brother-in-law.

 A historic marker has been placed in front of Bryant's Grocery, and the site draws "an ever-increasing number of tourists".
 The crumbling building is privately owned, which has hindered efforts to preserve it.